Mold in Rental Housing

 If the city or county are unable to help, you may be able to take legal action, including a rent escrow action.
 The tenant should try to document the problem, where applicable, with letters, photographs, evidence of health problems, orders from local inspectors, and any other documentation that would help the case.
 More information on legal rights and action is available from these sources:

-- Minnesota Attorney General's Office: Landlords and Tenants: Rights and Responsibilities
+- Minnesota Attorney General's Office: Landlords and Tenants: Rights and Responsibilities (PDF)

 - Home Line: A non-profit Minnesota statewide tenant advocacy organization

 - Emergency Repair Problems (PDF)